 The story focuses on a group of miniature people from Peru, who set sail in an old tea kettle to find the land ‘beyond the horizon’ and eventually come to rest in Geelong.

-Bronze statutes of the Poppy Kettle people are scattered around the park giving it a fairy tale quality.
+Bronze statutes of the tiny Poppy Kettle people are scattered around the park giving it a fairy tale quality.

 Other features include an interactive water fountain, a sea dragon, an awesome slide and climbing tower, and a terrific pyramid climbing net.

-There’s plenty of lush grass to picnic on, public toilets, and there’s usually an ice-cream and hot jam donut van parked nearby.
+There’s plenty of lush grass to picnic on, public toilets, and there’s usually an ice cream and hot jam donut van parked nearby.

 Geelong Skatepark

-And there’s no better location for a skate park than right beside the bay at Waterfront Geelong.
+There’s no better location for a skate park than right beside the bay at Waterfront Geelong.

 The Youth Activities Area to the west of Cunningham Pier is an outdoor plaza-style park.
 It has a variety of street obstacles including ledges, stairs, rails, and bank ramps.